Terrebonne Basin

 Over the years, the parish has faced numerous challenges, including hurricanes and coastal erosion.
 The threat of hurricanes and the fragility of the coastal ecosystem have prompted efforts to protect the region through initiatives such as levee systems and coastal restoration projects.
 Despite these challenges, Terrebonne Parish remains an important hub for industry, culture, and outdoor recreation, attracting visitors and residents alike.

-This timeline provides a concise overview of the key events in the history of Terrebonne Parish, Louisiana.
+This timeline provides a condensed summary of the historical journey of Terrebonne Parish, Louisiana.

 • 1810 - Terrebonne Parish is established as a civil parish by the Louisiana Legislature.